localstack/localstack.github.io/content/docs/documentation/pro/index.md

 ```
 ... then sending a message to the WebSocket at `ws://localhost:4510` will result in the same message getting returned as a response on the same WebSocket.

-For a simple, self-contained example please refer to this repository: https://github.com/localstack/localstack-pro-samples/tree/master/serverless-websockets
+For a simple, self-contained example please refer to [this Github repository](https://github.com/localstack/localstack-pro-samples/tree/master/serverless-websockets).

 ## CloudFront